 The Zero has the same footprint as the Arduino/Genuino Uno, and in general, you can program and use the Zero as you would do with other Arduino boards.
 There are, however, a few important differences and functional extensions, listed below.

 The microcontroller on the Zero runs at 3.3V, while a board like the Arduino Mega runs at 5V.
-You must never apply more than 3.3V to its inputs or outputs.
+You must never apply more than 3.3V to the Zero's inputs or outputs.
 When you connect sensors and actuators to the Zero always take care that the maximum voltage limits are not exceeded on the pins.
 Connecting higher voltages, like the 5V commonly used with the other Arduino boards, will damage the Zero.
 If in doubt measure the IORef or the VCC pin, which supplies the voltage corresponding to the i/o of your board.

 The board can take power from the USB connectors or from the DC plug (6-20V).